Soylent Green: Plot

 In researching the case for Thorn, Roth brings two volumes of the Soylent Oceanographic Survey Report, 2015–2019, taken by Thorn from Simonson's apartment, to the team of other "Books" (elderly former professors and retired judges now turned researchers) at the "Supreme Exchange".
-The "Books" quickly conclude from the oceanographic reports that the oceans are dying and cannot actually produce the plankton from which Soylent Green is allegedly made, thus revealing that the ingredients in Soylent Green are, in fact, human bodies.
+The "Books" quickly conclude from the oceanographic reports that the oceans are dying and cannot actually produce the plankton from which Soylent Green is allegedly made, thus revealing that the main ingredient in Soylent Green is, in fact, human bodies.
 This information confirms to Roth that Simonson's murder was ordered by his fellow Soylent Corporation board members, who knew Simonson was increasingly troubled by this truth and feared he might disclose it to the public.

 Shaken by the truth, Roth decides to "return to the home of God" and seeks assisted suicide at a government clinic.
 Thorn discovers this and rushes to stop him, but he arrives too late.
 Before dying, Roth whispers his discovery to Thorn, who is horrified.
 Thorn moves to uncover proof of crimes against humanity and to bring it to the attention of the Supreme Exchange so the case can be brought to the Council of Nations to take action.

-Thorn secretly boards a waste truck transporting human bodies from the euthanasia center to a waste-disposal plant, where he witnesses human corpses instead being processed and turned into Soylent Green.
+Thorn secretly boards a waste truck transporting human bodies from the euthanasia center to a waste-disposal plant, where he witnesses human corpses being processed and turned into Soylent Green.
 Thorn is discovered but escapes.
 As he returns to the Supreme Exchange, he is ambushed by Fielding and his men.
 Finding refuge in the church where Simonson confessed, Thorn kills his attackers but is seriously wounded in a gunfight.
 As paramedics tend to Thorn, he urges his commanding officer, Chief Hatcher, to spread the truth.
-Thorn shouts to the surrounding crowd, "Soylent Green is people!"
+As the movie ends, Thorn shouts to the surrounding crowd, "Soylent Green is people!"